 WSJT-X Software

-We also run WSJT-X as a second decoder using the receive audio stream from our IC-9700 Transceiver.
-WSJT-X has some more advanced decoding functions and can average several sequences of JT65b 50-second transmissions to improve decoding sensitivity.
-It only works on one specific frequency at a time so we use it to complement the broadband decoding capability that MAP65 provides.
+We also run WSJT-X as a second decoder using the received audio stream from our IC-9700 Transceiver.
+WSJT-X has more advanced decoding functions and can average several sequences of JT65b 50-second transmissions to improve decoding sensitivity.
+It only works on one specific frequency at a time, so we use it to complement the broadband decoding capability that MAP65 provides.

-The WSJT-X application along with a manual that explains how to set up and use the program for EME can be downloaded here.
+The WSJT-X application and a manual explaining how to set up and use the program for EME can be downloaded here.

 Finding Contacts and Logging